 Filters are made from varying materials, with one-use fiberglass filters being the most common.
 Polyester and pleated filters grab more dust but may reduce your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may be interested in using a HEPA filter, know that's like putting a MERV 16 filter in your HVAC system.
 It’s very unrealistic your unit was made to work with kind of resistance.
-If you’re worried about indoor air quality in Mobile, consider getting a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This unit works alongside your HVAC system.